Cyril Kato's blog

 expiration = current_time() + LINK_VALIDITY_DURATION

-url_template = "/.__TOKEN__/login?user={email}&expires={exp}"
+template = "/.__TOKEN__/login?user={email}&expires={exp}"

-url_template = url_template.replace("{email}", url_encode(user_email))
+template = template.replace("{email}", url_encode(user_email))

-url_template = url_template.replace("{exp}", expiration.to_string())
+template = template.replace("{exp}", expiration.to_string())

-return base_url() + signed_url
+return base_url() + sign_url(template, SECRET_KEY, "__TOKEN__")

-function handle_magic_link_login(request):
+function handle_magic_link(request):

 if not verify_url(request.url, SECRET_KEY):